CLFML/Face_Detector.Cpp/README.md

 - Add language bindings for Python, C# and Java
 - Add support for MakeFiles and Bazel
 - Add Unit-tests
+- Add ROS2 package TPU support
+- Drop custom ROS2 camera node and use a generic node, such as v4l2_camera or christianrauch/camera_ros
+- If needed to crunch ROS2 latency: Do not use nodes, put plugins in a container

 ## License
 This work is licensed under the Apache 2.0 license.